Mass media in Slovenia: Radio broadcasting

 The liberalisation of the media opened up radio broadcasting to a host of private radio stations, of which 61 are commercial radio programmes, while 18 are non-profit, regional, local or student “radio programmes of special importance”, which receive state subsidies through open calls, besides advertising.

 The Slovenian radio panorama includes no foreign investors.
 According to the European Journalism Centre (EJC), the marked did not recover from a flawed privatisation process in the early 1990s, when multiple licenses were allocated based on personal relations rather than objective criteria.
-The newer, smaller radio stations only survived in an ovvercrowded market by joining wider networks, whose set-up was unsupervised.
+The newer, smaller radio stations only survived in an overcrowded market by joining wider networks, whose set-up was unsupervised.

 There are six radio “groups” in Slovenia, but only one can be regarded as a network according to the EJC.

 Infonet registered itself in 2002 as a network of 30 radio stations, half of which have shared ownership and half are "associate members".
 Infonet stations share technical services, musical section, program and advertising production sections, legal service and promotion departments, and are linked through programming, advertising and ownership, all of which can influence the programming concepts on the basis of which these radio stations acquired broadcasting licenses.
 The Ministry of Culture accepted at face value Infonet's declaration of fulfillment of the Media Act requirements.

 Radio and television broadcasters can form a network, if each member broadcasts only within the area for which its license was issued, produces at least two hours in-house programming per day, and acquires approval from the Agencija za pošto in ektronske komunikacije (APEK), the Post and Electronic Communications Agency, if its programming has changed as a consequence of networking, as stated in Art.
 83 of the Media Act (Zakon o medijih).

 The Media Law also forbids cross-ownership of radio and television channels (art.
 59).
 A radio or TV channel owner can control up to 20% of a newspaper and vice versa (art.
 56).
 No limits are foreseen concerning cross-ownerships with magazines.
 TLC companies cannot own a radio or TV channel either (Pro Plus tried to obtain a radio license for years, but unsuccessfully, and also dropped its radio news production project 24ur – radijske novice after few years in 2004).